 Furthermore, the language used to describe digitisation often carries implicit value judgements.
-Terms such as ‘preservation’, ‘rescue or ‘opening up’ suggest that digitisation inherently enhances the status of materials, while undigitised items appear marginal or obsolete.
+Terms such as ‘preservation’, ‘rescue’, or ‘opening up’ suggest that digitisation inherently enhances the status of materials, while undigitised items appear marginal or obsolete.
 This rhetoric risks reinforcing hierarchies between digital and non-digital knowledge, even though the latter may contain richer or more complex evidence.
-As Miller has argued, ‘the digital archive is not simply a mirror of the past, but a reconfiguration of it.’
+As Miller has argued, ‘the digital archive is not simply a mirror of the past, but a reconfiguration of it’.

-In conclusion, while digital archives offer significant benefits for historical research, they also rise methodological concern that deserve careful consideration.
-Greater transparency in digitization practices would allow scholars to asess the evidentiary limits of digital sources more accurately, and to situate their findings within a clearer understanding of archival mediation.
-Without such reflexivity, the convenience of digital access may come at the cost of interpretative depth and critical rigor.
+In conclusion, while digital archives offer significant benefits for historical research, they also raise methodological concerns that deserve careful consideration.
+Greater transparency in digitisation practices would allow scholars to assess the evidentiary limits of digital sources more accurately and to situate their findings within a clearer understanding of archival mediation.
+Without such reflexivity, the convenience of digital access may come at the cost of interpretative depth and critical rigour.